dmartinezphd/dmartinezphd.github.io/README2.md

 - After my 1-year PhD residency requirement, I spent the balance of my PhD doing research at NASA-Goddard's Code 691 (Astrochemistry), first as a Graduate Student Researchers Program Fellow and then as a NASA Co-Op, which was an immediate path to federal employment

 University of Rochester and AHEAD Energy Corp (2007 - 2008)
+- I left NASA in 2007 to start a family with my wife back in ROchester.
+During that year with our newborn I worked with Ben Ebenhack, a lecturer at UR and founder of AHEAD Energy and that is where I began my journey studying energy systems, sustainability and energy transition theory.

+University of Southern Maine (2008 - 2022)
+- After one year back in Rochester, we decided to move to Maine.
+I connected with USM's Department of Environmental Science and started out as a part-time research professor.
+I eventually received a full-time offer that was renewed until I applied for promotion with title Associate Research Professor.